A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: The origin of the radial velocity residuals

 so a $P_{\rm in}=20$~day period inner binary would produce $\sim 38\%$ peak-to-peak fluctuations in the tidal force with a period of $15$~days.
 No such residuals are seen in the residuals from the ellipsoidal model of the light curves at this or any similar period (see Appendix~\ref{app:shortimes}).
 To have fractional fluctuations in the tidal forcing smaller than $f = 0.1 f_{10}$ requires an equal mass inner binary to be more compact than $a_{\rm in} < 23 f_{10}^{1/2} R_\odot$ and to have a period $P_{\rm in}<7.4f_{10}^{3/2}$~days.

 These arguments appear to strongly rule out the inner binary proposed by S12.
 We instead suspect that the RV residuals and much of the evidence for a binary companion are driven by the consequences of making RV observations of a high amplitude ELL variable.
-The very similar issues for observations of stars with dynamical tides have been discussed (e.g. \citealt{Arras2012}, \citealt{Penoyre2019}) recently, but we could find no previous discussion in the context of a tidally locked system.
+This effect has previously been discussed \citep{Hill1989, Eaton2008} in the context of contact/semi-detached eclipsing binaries and ellipsoidal variables in close orbits \citep{Wilson1976}.
+The very similar issues for observations of stars with dynamical tides have also been discussed (e.g. \citealt{Arras2012}, \citealt{Penoyre2019}) recently.

 A tidally locked star is simply rotating at the orbital frequency, so the rotation velocity at the surface scales with the cylindrical radius from the rotation axis.
 Thus, the rotational velocity is larger on the long axis of the star than on the short axis.
 When viewed along a principal axis, there is the usual cancellation of the contributions from the parts of the star rotating towards and away from the observer.
 However, when viewed at an intermediate direction, the contribution of one sign of the rotation comes from the slower moving short axis while the contribution from the other sign comes from the faster moving long axis.
 This makes a contribution to the observed radial velocities with a period $P_{\rm orb}/2$ because it is a $m=2$ perturbation just like the tidal distortions.
-If the orbit is genuinely circular, a fit to the RV curve will instead yield a small eccentricity to try to remove the contribution from this effect.
+If the orbit is genuinely circular, a fit to the RV curve will instead yield a small eccentricity to try to remove the contribution from this effect (see \citealt{Eaton2008}).
 This should mean that the dominant velocity residual will now have a period $P_{\rm orb}/3$, and we think this is the likely origin of the $P_{\rm orb}/3$ signal found by \citet{Strassmeier2012}.

-The exact amplitude of the effect is difficult to calculate.
-The simple geometrical effect is easy to calculate for a prolate ellipsoid, but our target star is more strongly distorted.
-Limb darkening will tend to reduce the effect because the line of sight rotation velocities are largest at the limb.
-Gravity darkening will tend to enhance the effect by further increasing the flux from the short axis relative to the long axis.
-There are models for both effects at a particular wavelength, but Doppler velocities are derived from convolutions over broad wavelength ranges, so a full simulation of the effect would be involved.